pyOpenSci/pyopensci.github.io/_posts/2020-06-15-two-ways-to-help-scientists-writing-python-move-from-competent-to-expert.md

 Different domain, same problem.
-So I actually think there might be something to my idea for a Worldwide Research Software Engineer Mentoring Network.
+So I actually think there might be something to my idea for a Research Software Engineer Mentoring Network.
 Here is where I hope people will comment: on our Discourse, at our meetings.
 Maybe even in the Twitterverse (but please let's try to move quickly to a different format).
 If you also have ideas and/or strong feelings about this,